-1.2.2 Senior Management
+1.2.1 Senior Management

 Highly trained managers ensure that all policies are adhered to.
-Business development is pushed forward by senior management in order for STC to retain and broaden positive relationships with partners and industry.
+Business development is pushed forward by senior management in order for STC to retain and broaden positive relationships with partners within the industry.

-1.2.3 Course Leaders
+1.2.2 Academic Leaders

-The different departments, Computing and Business, have a course leader who is designated to ensure that the quality of the programme, in conjunction with the pertinent awarding body, is maintained.
-A course leader needs to have academic experience as well as professional experience within the field of study.
+The different departments, Computing and Business, have academic leaders who is designated to ensure that the quality of the programmes, in conjunction with the pertinent awarding body, is maintained.
+Our academic leaders have extensive academic and professional experience within their area of expertise.

-1.2.4 Lecturers
+1.2.3 Lecturers

-All lecturers at STC have experience in lecturing as well as the required certifications (MBA, MSc or Doctorate).
-A minimum of a level 7 qualification is required in order to lecture level 5 Diplomas.
+All lecturers at STC have experience in lecturing as well as subject-related qualifications (Level 7 or Level 8).
+A minimum of a Level 6 qualification is required in order to lecture at Level 5 or lower.